 They might be a little bit slow in conveying the message, but they are clear in their thoughts.

 People who stutter have gone on to become writers, actors, scientists, and even politicians.
 Some of them are Albert Einstein, Winston Churchill, Marilyn Monroe, Bob Love, and US President Joseph Biden.

 Many adults and teenagers keep believing or hoping that one day they might overcome this issue completely.
 That’s not always possible and gives false hope.

 Usually, children between 18 months and 5 years start showing symptoms of stuttering.

-Sometimes, it can even go away on their own.
+Sometimes, it can even go away on its own.
 But, for many, the symptoms do not start until they are older (between 7 to 12), and it becomes difficult to reverse them.

 Stuttering Misconception #5: Stuttering is a Result of Past Trauma